 PureVPN was one of the earlier entrants to the VPN field.
 This means that they have had plenty of time to perfect their services, but testing reveals that this company still has room to improve before they can compete with the best VPN services.

 Using PureVPN is plagued with issues.
-Many of the features don’t seem to function on a regular basis, and that can be disastrous for a user who places primary importance on maintaining anonymity.
+Many of the features don’t seem to function on a regular basis, and that can be disastrous for a user who places primary importance on maintaining anonymity, specially when these issues cause DNS leaks.

-\Additionally, PureVPN’s speed test results aren’t that impressive.
-Using any VPN is going to slow down your data transfer rate, but there are other top VPN providers who can deliver better numbers than PureVPN does.
+Additionally, PureVPN’s speed test results were abyssmal.
+While it’s a fact that using any VPN is going to slow down your data transfer rate, there are other top VPN providers who can deliver better numbers than PureVPN does.

 In addition, PureVPN’s headquarters are located in Hong Kong.
 With the growing influence of China in that region, this can signal trouble for anyone who is trying to get out from under repressive Internet laws.